abilandz/PH8124/Lecture_2/Lecture_2.md

 ### 3. Editing a file in the terminal <a name="editing_file"></a>

 We have already seen how with **touch** command we can make an empty file.
 Now we will see how we can write a file or edit an already existing file in the terminal.
-The simplest way to write a new file, solely in the terminal (i.e. without using any graphics-based editor like **gedit**, **emacs**, **vim**, etc.), is to use the command **cat**, in the following construct:
+The simplest way to write a new file, solely in the terminal (i.e. without using any graphics-based editor like **gedit**, **emacs**, **vim**, etc.), is to use command **cat**, in the following construct:

 ```bash
 cat > someFile.txt